-Covid 19 coronavirus: Concern that children more at-risk of online predators
+Covid 19 coronavirus: Concern that children more at risk of online predators

 "There is also greater stress on families as the lockdown affects people's mental health and economic circumstances, which increases the risk of violence over the coming weeks, and this increase in risk may continue after the lockdown period while people continue to adjust to the social and economic impact of Covid-19."

-It was particularly concerned about the under-reporting of child abuse, about abuse of older people, and how withdrawals from alcohol and other drugs could lead to an escalation in FVSV.
+It was particularly concerned about the under-reporting of child abuse, about abuse of older people, and how withdrawal from alcohol and other drugs could lead to an escalation in family and sexual violence.

 "There is an increased probability that children and young people will take additional risks when online for longer periods at home, like accessing or viewing inappropriate content such as online pornography," it said.

-"The largest online pornography site (Pornhub) has shown an increase in usage in New Zealand, and other countries, as we moved into alert level 4.
-This usage is up over the same period last year."
+"The largest online pornography site [Pornhub] has shown an increase in use in New Zealand, and other countries, as we moved into alert level 4.
+This use is up over the same period last year."

+In a briefing on online harms from the Minister for Internal Affairs Tracey Martin, a graph from Pornhub showed a 20.6 per cent increase in their New Zealand traffic when the country moved to alert level 4 on March 25.

+Traffic dropped back to a 4.8 per cent increase by March 29 but then crept back up to 15.8 per cent on April 2.

-It noted a raft of preventative actions recommended by the agencies involved in the Joint Venture, which span social and crime departments across Government.
+Documents noted a raft of preventative actions recommended by the agencies involved in the Joint Venture, which span social and crime departments across Government.

-These included using $12 million in funding to support family and sexual violence services to stay open; to prove accommodation for those in need; and to provide food and other essentials, like phone data.
+These included spending $12 million to support family and sexual violence services to stay open, to prove accommodation for those in need and to provide food and other essentials, like phone data.

-It also noted that the Department of Corrections has already committed to funding community programme providers to enable them to continue supporting people that are serving sentences for harmful sexual behaviour against children and for family violence, as a prevention measure.
+It also noted that the Department of Corrections has already committed to funding community programme providers to enable them to continue supporting people serving sentences for harmful sexual behaviour against children and for family violence, as a prevention measure.

-It would also build a data dashboard to understand how Covid-19 was impacting across the sexual and family violence sector.
+It would also build a data dashboard to understand how Covid-19 was affecting the sexual and family violence sector.

 "The dashboard will evolve as we obtain more data and information and start to identify trends over time.
 Its value will extend beyond the current pandemic period as it will continue to provide an evidence base for the work of the JV."